wildfauve/discourse/README.md

 end.()
 ```

-The request returns a tuple (in this case a array of 2 parts), containing a stylised HTTP status as a symbol, and the result body, parsed based on the content_type (only `text/html` and
-`application/json` are supported directly)
+The request returns a tuple (in this case a array of 2 parts), containing a stylised HTTP status as a symbol, and the result body, parsed based on the content_type (remember Discourse only supports  `text/html` and `application/json` are supported directly)

 ### Using Circuit Breakers